To the Members of Abbott India Limited

 (viii) The Company did not have any outstanding loans or borrowing dues in respect of afinancial institution or bank or to government or dues to debenture holders during theyear.

-(ix) According to the information and explanations given by the management the Companyhas not raised any money by way of initial public offer / further public offer / debtinstruments and term loans and hence reporting under clause (ix) is not applicable to theCompany and not commented upon.
+(ix) According to the information and explanations given by the management the Companyhas not raised any money way of initial public offer / further public offer / debtinstruments and term loans hence reporting under clause (ix) is not applicable to theCompany and hence not commented upon.

 (xiii) According to the information and explanations given by the managementtransactions with the related parties are in compliance with Section 177 and 188 ofCompanies Act 2013 where applicable and the details have been disclosed in the notes tothe financial statements as required by the applicable accounting standards.

 (xiv) According to the information and explanations given to us and on an overallexamination of the Balance Sheet the Company has not made any preferential allotment orprivate placement of shares or fully or partly convertible debentures during the yearunder review and hence reporting requirements under clause 3(xiv) are not applicable tothe company and not commented upon.